-Highly accomplished bass-baritone Carl DuPont is a vocalist equally engaged in performing, teaching, and research.
-The South Florida Classical review celebrated his “dramatic, dark tones.”
-Major operatic credits include productions at The Glimmerglass Festival, Opera Carolina, El Palacio de Bellas Artes, Opera Company of Brooklyn, and Leipzig Opera.
+Highly accomplished bass-baritone, Carl DuPont, is a vocalist equally engaged in performing, teaching, and research, whom The South Florida Classical Review has celebrated for his “dramatic, dark tones.”
+Major operatic credits include productions at The Glimmerglass Festival, Opera Carolina, Toledo Opera, Opera Saratoga, Sarasota Opera, Cedar Rapids Opera, El Palacio de Bellas Artes, Opera Company of Brooklyn, and Leipzig Opera.
 His world premieres include the title character in Dennis Rodman in North Korea as well as Why Peace is Always a Good Idea at Carnegie Hall under the baton of composer Jacqueline Hairston.
-In the role of Murray on the world premiere recording of Death of Webern Fanfare Magazine noted his “lyricism that underpins every statement.”
-He has been seen on German television with the reoccurring character of Fred, der Tanzlehrer on Unter Uns.
-Dr. DuPont has also performed with many of the worlds leading orchestras in performances across the United States, Europe, the Middle East, and Asia.
-However, the intimacy of the solo recital is his preferred métier, and sharing the wealth of songs by black composers, a particular passion.
-His solo debut album of these works, entitled The Reaction was released on Albany Records earlier this year, and included many works never performed or recorded before.
+In the role of Murray on the world premiere recording of Death of Webern, Fanfare Magazine noted his “lyricism that underpins every statement.”
+Dr. DuPont has performed with many of the world’s leading orchestras in performances across the United States, Europe, the Middle East, and Asia, under the batons of Riccardo Muti, Kurt Masur, and Zubin Mehta.
+He has even been seen on German television as Fred, der Tanzlehrer, on Unter Uns.

 The intimacy of the solo recital, however, is his preferred métier, and his particular passion is sharing the wealth of songs by Black composers.
 His solo debut album of these works, entitled The Reaction was recently released on Albany Records.
 The American Record Guide called it “a special album that brings deserved attention to these fine composers.
 If you enjoy art song, this is not something to miss.”
 He has presented recitals internationally in Rome and Salzburg, as well as The Baltimore Festival, University of Miami, and Montana University.